GCSE Physical Education

 2.3 Health, fitness and well-being

-60 marks 1 hour written paper 30%
+1 hour written paper – 30% (60 marks)

-Component 03: Performance in physical education (NEA)
+Component 04: Practical Performance in physical education (NEA)

-3.1 Performance of three activities taken from the two approved lists*.
+This non-examined assessment (NEA) consists of the performance of three activities taken from the two approved lists.*

-- one from the ‘individual’ list
+• one from the ‘individual’ list

-- one from the ‘team’ list
+• one from the ‘team’ list

-- one other from either list
+• one other from either list

-* The approved lists can be found in section 2d (page 16) and Section 2e (page 68) of the ‘OCR GCSE (9–1) guide to NEA in PE’.
-This can be found on the OCR website under ‘Assessment Materials’ section. http://www.ocr.org.uk/qualifications/gcse-physical-education-j587-from-2016/
+* The approved lists can be found in section 2d (page 16) and Section 2e (page 64) of the ‘OCR GCSE (9–1) guide to NEA in PE’.
+This can be found on the OCR website under ‘Assessment’ section.